Spokane Co. Sheriff: Media, government and society to blame for school shootings

 SPOKANE, Wash. – Spokane County Sheriff Ozzie Knezovich held a press conference Thursday afternoon to update people on the investigation into the fatal shooting at Freeman High School and spoke briefly about how he believes society, the media and elected officials are partially to blame for school shootings.

-Knezovich honored the teen who died in the shooting , Sam Strahan, who tried to stop his friend from firing at their fellow students.
+Knezovich honored the teen who died in the shooting who tried to stop the suspect from firing at their fellow students.
 He also spoke of the janitor, who confronted the shooter, and stopped him.

 “This is a situation that plays out in our society way too often.
 As a society, we need to make a determination into what’s causing this,” Knezovich said.